Sponsored by USENIX, the Advanced Computing Systems Association.

 Call for Speakers

 We solicit proposals for original talks.
-All talks will be 20 minutes long followed by 10 minutes for Q&A. The program committee will select presentations that highlight big ideas related to current and emerging topics in security and privacy.
-Ideal talks provide technical or scientific depth combined with practical impact while still being accessible to a broad audience.
+All talks will be 20 minutes long, followed by 10 minutes for Q&A. The program committee will select presentations that highlight big ideas related to current and emerging topics in security and privacy.
+Ideal talks provide technical or scientific depth combined with practical impact, while still being accessible to a broad audience.
 Our program benefits from a diversity of topics and perspectives.
-We're interested in talks that cover new insights into popular topics, as well as emerging or more niche areas (e.g., web and network security, abuse, critical infrastructure, crypto usability, exploit development, consumer privacy), and intersections of computer security with other disciplines (e.g., biology, economics, social science, cognitive and neuro-sciences, etc.).
-We welcome both talks that share pragmatic advice and those that explain high-risk research.
+We’re interested in talks that cover new insights into popular topics as well as emerging or more niche areas (e.g., web and network security, abuse, critical infrastructure, crypto usability, exploit development, consumer privacy, disinformation, national security), and intersections of computer security with other disciplines (e.g., law; biology; economics; cognitive and neurosciences; ethics; social, behavioral, and economic sciences; etc.).
+We welcome both talks that share pragmatic advice and those that explain high-risk, high-payoff research.
 We also encourage talks that push the community to evolve, such as those focused on social issues related to security and privacy.
-You might find it helpful to reference previous years' programs (2016, 2017, 2018, 2019) to get an idea of the diversity of topics and tone we seek at Enigma.
+You might find it helpful to reference previous years’ programs (2016, 2017, 2018, 2019, 2020) to get an idea of the diversity of topics and tone we seek at Enigma.

-Enigma emphasizes presentation quality, so we are looking for great explainers: those who can describe complex topics and convey their excitement while maintaining the integrity of science and engineering.
+Enigma emphasizes presentation quality, so we are looking for great explainers of ideas: those who can describe complex topics and convey their excitement while maintaining the integrity of science and engineering.

 - Speaker Name